askmike/jQuery-feedback/readme.md

 $.feedback( message, [spinner, time] )

-*message:* (string) the feedback in text you want to provide to your users.
+**message:** (string) the feedback in text you want to provide to your users.
-*spinner:* (boolean, default: true) if a spinner should be shown to indicate that you are doing something.
+**spinner:** (boolean, default: false) if a spinner should be shown to indicate that you are doing something.
-*time:* (int, default: 5000) the time in milliseconds the message should be displayed (in case of a long or important text), this is only possible when spinner is false (because else it stays there until updated).
+**time:** (int, default: 5000) the time in milliseconds the message should be displayed (in case of a long or important text), this is only possible when spinner is false (because else it stays there until updated).

 ### Demo